Academic integrity at PCC

 - If your course is science and/or math based, acknowledge that there are resources that have algorithms that can turn out a solution.
 It would be important to cover that these are uniquely done for computers and often produce incorrect results.

 - Students may not be aware that sharing their work whether by email, Google Doc or uploading to a website is considered academic misconduct.
-We encourage you to talk to your students about what it means/looks to work together and collaborate versus copying another student’s work.
+We encourage you to talk to your students about what it means or looks like to work together and collaborate versus copying another student’s work.

 Why do students cheat or plagiarize?

 As you may have guessed, there is not a single reason why students cheat or plagiarize.
 We understand this may feel personal to you, but oftentimes there may be underlying concerns or outside circumstances for the student.
-This is a great time to partner with the Student Conduct & Retention Coordinators (SCRCs) to help support the student.
+This is a great time to partner with the Student Conduct and Community Support Coordinators to help support the student.